team-happy-cat/godot-wild-jam-83/README.md

 | Jam end | July 20 2025 |

 ## Suggestions
-- Reduce anmiations by using a first-person view
+- Reduce animations by using a first-person view

 ## Tools
 | Usage | Tool |